Capstone-Projects-2024-Spring/project-intelligest-smart-home/documentation/docs/requirements/use-case-descriptions.md

 2. The user performs the action to turn on the TV.
 3. IntelliGest provides feedback that it is processing their request.
 4. The channel is automatically turned on by the system.

+## Use Case 8: Managing To-Do List

+Scenario: A user wants to add a task to a To-Do List.
+Objective: Easily view taks due for completion that can be updated or removed.

+1. The user performs the gestures to view a To-Do List.
+2. The user sees the IntelliGest caught the gesture.
+3. IntelliGest UI displays the To-Do List UI.
+4. Inputs/Changes on the UI is updated.

+## Use Case 9: Set Alarm

+Scenario: A user wants to set an alarm.
+Objective: Easily set an digital alarm without complication.

+1. The user performs the gestures to set an Alarm.
+2. The user sees the IntelliGest caught the gesture.
+3. IntelliGest UI displays the Alarm UI.
+4. Inputs/Changes on the UI is updated.
+5. On timer UI displays a popup notifying about alarm.

+## Use Case 10: Set Reminder

+Scenario: A user wants to set a Reminder.
+Objective: Easily enter a task you want to be reminded of at a certian time.

+1. The user performs the gestures to set a Reminder.
+2. The user sees the IntelliGest caught the gesture.
+3. IntelliGest UI displays the Reminder UI.
+4. Inputs/Changes on the UI is updated.
+5. On timer UI displays a popup with user inputted task.